 For the most part, unless your business is located in one of those 5 states, retail sales in your home state are taxable sales.
 In the restaurant industry, certain exceptions apply in some areas, like to-go orders, cold food items, and bakery items.
 Consult our state-by-state sales tax guides for more on how food is taxed in your state.

 Besides the state tax rate, most states have additional local sales-tax rates as well.
 So knowing the correct rate is important.
-Also know that if you have more than one location or make sales in multiple areas, that rate is likely to change from place to place, so be sure that your POS software is set up accurately to collect the right rate.
+Also know that if you have more than one location or make sales in multiple areas, that rate is likely to change from place to place, so be sure that your POS software is set up accurately to collect the right tax percentage.

 When you operate more than one location, local tax rates are likely to change.